 A gorgeous spring tablescape will help set the scene for your party.
 Here are some tips.

-- It’s time to set the table for a ladies luncheon now that your spring luncheon menu has been established.
-Instead of using an array of pastel colors like pink or yellow, why not use a combination like blue and purple?
+- Instead of using an array of pastel colors like pink or yellow, why not use a combination of blue and purple?
 It’s a rather unexpected combo but it looks beautiful together.

-- First lay a foundation table topper.
-This is just fabric right off the bolt.
-No sewing required.
-It has a muted purple and off white pattern so it instantly adds color to a basic table.
+- Lay a table topper for a foundation of color.
+It can be fabric right off the bolt and no sewing required.
+A muted purple and white pattern instantly adds color to a white tablecloth.

 - Layer place settings with a clean white charger, classic blue patterned dinner plates, and small white dessert plates.
 For the blue plates you can use your grandmothers classic blue willow or find something new and modern at the home store.

-- Complete the place setting with colorful water glasses.
-These purple glasses coordinate with the table cover, while the blue plates coordinate with the floral centerpiece.
+- Complete the place setting with colorful glassware.
+Purple glasses coordinate with the table cover and add more color.

 Add a cute party favor to finish off each place setting and add more detail to the tablescape.
 Table favors are such a great way to add creativity in your table setting.

-- Here I used mini jars of honey and jam.
+- Use mini jars of honey and jam.
 You can write guests’ names directly on the jar using glass markers.
 This way they act as a place card as well as a party favor.

-- I placed a small glass dome over each jar in order to add even more impact to the overall look of the ladies luncheon tablescape.
+- Place a small glass dome over each jar in order to add even more height and impact to the overall look of the tablescape.

 - Remember that guest party favors don’t have to be extravagant or expensive.
 Try to keep them in theme with the occasion and customize them with name tags or glass markers if you can.